phplogger/phplogger/README.md

 $logger = new \PhpLogger\Logger($token);
 ```

-NOTE: token can be acquired at the PHP Logger <a href="https://phplogger/profile">profile page</a>.
+NOTE: token can be acquired at the PHP Logger <a href="https://app.phplogger.com/profile/product-setup">first setup</a> tutorial.

-### Writing logs
+### Write logs

-After you created the object writing logs is pretty simple.
+Call methods with appropriate severity.
+All of the severity methods support $message and $context arguments.

 ```php
 # write log messages